Tax deductible items your small business can claim

-Small business expenses: What you can claim and deduct
+Small business expenses can lower your tax bill.
+Learn what you can claim and deduct.

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio